 - Select Next to go to the Volunteers tab.

 - Add information on the skills and interests of the volunteers you want to attract.
-These tags come in handy if your people are searching for specific tasks or filtering by the skills and interests they've identified in their user profiles.
+These tags come in handy if people are searching for specific tasks or filtering by the skills and interests they've added in their profiles.
+Check out a list of the current skills and interests available in Spark.

 - Identify whether a waiver is required for the event, and add the link to the online waiver.
 Note: If you want to make waivers required for all opportunities, contact your Benevity Client Success Manager and they'll help.

-- You can add customized questions to your volunteers.
-Like t-shirt sizes or food preferences and restrictions.
+- You can add customized questions, like t-shirt size or food restrictions.
 To do this, select the I need additional information from volunteers checkbox and fill in the fields.

 - Select Next to go to the Promotion tab.

-- Add any additional websites or social accounts for volunteers to reference.
+- Add social media links for volunteers to reference.

-- Decide if you want the opportunity to be visible Company Wide, everyone in your program can see it, or By Invitation, only folks who have the opportunity URL can see it.
+- Decide if you want the opportunity to be visible Company Wide, everyone in your program can see it, or By Invitation, only people with the URL can see it.

 - Select Next to go to the Rewards tab.

-- Pick the type of reward you want volunteers to earn for their time spent volunteering.
+- Pick the type of reward you want volunteers to earn.
 The rewards options in the screenshot below are just examples.
-If you want to add or edit your rewards, contact email@example.com.
+If you want to add or edit your existing rewards, contact firstname.lastname@example.org.

 - Select Next to go to the Admin tab.